Taliban claim control of Panjshir, opposition says resistance will continue - Up News Info

 Article content

-The Taliban assured the people of the valley that there would be no “discriminatory act against them.”
+The Taliban assured the people of the valley – who are ethnically distinct from the mainly Pashtun Taliban – that there would be no “discriminatory act against them.”

 “They are our brothers and would work together for a joint purpose and welfare of the country,” Mujahid said.